andreew771/PAC-MAN/README.md

 ## __Structure__

-- `ENGINE` -- implement game bases
+- `Engine` -- implement game bases
-- `PLAYER` -- player , PC or Human
+- `Player` -- player , PC or Human
-- `MAP` -- a field with obstacles
+- `Map` -- a field with obstacles
-- `DIRECTION` -- path that player chase
+- `Direction` -- path that player chase
-- `ENEMY` - take damage to player
+- `Enemy` -- take damage to player
-- `POINT` - thing collected by player
+- `Point` -- thing collected by player
-- `REWARD` - collectable special thing
+- `Reward` -- collectable special thing
-- `VIEW` - layout of the game
+- `View` -- layout of the game